insurance for skilled nursing facilities

 Fully Funded Insurance allows facilities to pay premiums to have coverage against all risks.
 In return, if they are unfortunate enough to incur any of the covered loss or injury, they are reimbursed their insurance policy amount.

 Excess coverage provides an additional layer of protection over and above what an underlying policy provides.
 It applies to a single policy only.

 An umbrella policy on the other hand, provides additional liability coverage over and above what is provided by a number of underlying policies.

-Skilled nursing facilities face a number of challenges in today’s climate.
+Skilled nursing facilities need insurance to help them with challenges they face in today’s climate.
 One of the biggest challenges is providing quality care while also managing costs. skilled nursing facilities must find ways to do more with less, and this can be a difficult task.